unikraft/docs/content/en/community/hackathons/sessions/debugging/content/Practical-Work_02.-Mystery:-Find-the-secret-using-GDB.md

-Before starting the task let's get familiar with some GDB commands.
+Before starting the task, let's get familiar with some GDB commands.

 `ni` - go to the next instruction, but skip function calls